MRFP: Learning Generalizable Semantic Segmentation from Sim-2-Real with Multi-Resolution Feature Perturbation: Methodology

 \subsection{Multi-Resolution Feature Perturbation}

 An inherent tactic for addressing domain shift in domain generalization approaches involve producing diverse data and integrating it into the training set.
-In the proposed MRFP technique, in addition to creating diverse styles it aims to perturb the distribution of domain-peculiar fine-grained features so that the model does not tend to overfit on these fragile features.
-MRFP technique has two main components namely the high-resolution feature perturbation module and the normalized perturbation module, which are discussed in detail below. \\
+In the proposed MRFP technique, in addition to creating diverse styles it aims to perturb the distribution of domain-specific fine-grained features so that the model does not tend to overfit on these fragile features.
+MRFP technique has two main components namely the high-resolution feature perturbation module and the NP+ module, which are detailed below.

-\textbf{ High-Resolution Feature Perturbation (HRFP):} DNNs overfitting on fine-grained features are shown to be detrimental to performance when tested on unseen domains \cite{9156428}.
+\textbf{High-Resolution Feature Perturbation (HRFP):} DNNs overfitting on fine-grained features are shown to be detrimental to performance when tested on unseen domains \cite{9156428}.
 To address this issue, we employ a randomly initialized overcomplete convolutional auto-encoder that transforms input features to a higher dimension (in a spatial sense).
 With a decreasing receptive field in HRFP, there exists a high focus on fine-grained features.
 These fine-grained features are perturbed using random convolutional and batch norm layers as shown in Fig. \ref{fig:MRFP}.
 These perturbations are subsequently added to the base network to prevent the model from identifying inherent domain-specific patterns.